Asynchronousx/CLIPCap-XAI/README.md

   - Loads a trained checkpoint (`MODEL_PATH`) into `ClipCaptioner`.
   - Exposes controls for caption generation (temperature, prefix text, lengths) and explainability (alpha, normalization).
   - On submit: saves a temp image, calls `model.generate`, and returns combined + individual Grad-CAM overlays, top-5 probabilities, and the final caption.

+- `visualize.py`
+  - Quick demo script to generate CLIP-based visual explanations (Grad-CAM) for an image using the project’s VLM.
+  - Instantiates ClipCaptioner (VLM) and a CLIPW wrapper with a predefined caption set.
+  - Loads the same image via path, PIL, and OpenCV to show input flexibility.

 - `vlm_train.py`
   - Demonstrates end-to-end training flow: